-- 1. All Average Income MSA proposals to CHFA must include the following: - a.
+- 1. The Consolidated Appropriations Act of 2018 established an Average Income MSA as an election for LIHTC developments.
+Utilization of Average Income MSA requires CHFA consent and must meet the requirements outlined below.
+All Average Income MSA proposals to CHFA must include the following: - a.
 A detailed explanation of why the Average Income MSA is being proposed; and owners must agree in writing to the compliance implications; - b.
 Evidence of consent by the Syndicator, Management Agent and Lender for the use of the Average Income MSA; - c.
 Certification of the Owner/Management Agent's ability to administer the compliance components specific to the Average Income MSA.
 CHFA reserves the right to review policies related to compliance; - d.
 The ability to demonstrate unit parity in regard to bedroom size by income band; i.e. larger units cannot all be targeted to households in higher Area Median Income (AMI) bands; - e.
 The AMI bands must be supported by a market study; and - f.
 All LIHTC rents should be at least 10% below market rents. - 2.
 Generally, MSA elections would not be changed after an application for tax credits has been submitted.
-In the event the applicant is reconsidering its proposal, the following items should be considered:

-- a.
-CHFA will not consider any proposal that includes an increase to 9% LIHTCs or changes in points related commitments; - b.
-Depending on the magnitude of the proposed changes, reconsideration by the CHFA Board of Directors may be required, and/or the Mortgagor may incur additional fees; - c.
+In the event the applicant is reconsidering its proposal, the following items should be considered: - a.
+CHFA will not consider any proposal that includes an increase to 9% LIHTCs or changes in points-related commitments; - b.
+Depending on the magnitude of the proposed changes, reconsideration by the CHFA Board of Directors may be required, and/or the developer may incur additional fees; - c.
 The proposal must maintain the requirements of any CHFA/DOH funding award; - d.
 The approval of the Average Income MSA shall be made at the discretion of CHFA based on, but not limited to, updated underwriting, the complexity of the LIHTC compliance, and consideration of applicable IRC §42 requirements, fair housing laws and the irrevocable nature of the MSA election.